JamesParrott/sDNA_GH/README.md

 ##### Meta options.
 ###### Primary meta (options file)
 Some options are particularly important as they may change other options, change how they are read, or add new parts to the whole options data structure (`opts`).
 These are called _meta options_.
 All options can be set on the Input Params of a GH_sDNA component (zoom in, add a new Input Param, and rename it to the desired option name.
 This is case sensitive).
-The most important of all the  _meta options_, is the `config` (the "primary meta").
+The most important of all the  _meta options_, is the `config` (the *primary meta*).
 This may be set to a file path of a project specific options file.
 To create one, copy and paste `config.toml` and edit its values (to the right of the equals signs) in a text editor (the keys (to the left of the equals signs) must be left unchanged else their values will be ignored, or cause a name clash).
 The file can be renamed, but should still end in `.toml`.
-It may contain other meta options, tool options and local metas, but not another primary meta.
-Tool options in the file may refer to any named tool or nick named component, not necessarily the tools of the component that reads the file.
+It may contain other meta options, tool options and local metas, but not another *primary meta*.
+Tool options in the file may refer to any named tool or NickNamed component, not necessarily the tools of the component that reads the file.
 This is intended to enable cleaner Grasshopper definitions, with fewer required connections, by storing the values of options that do not need to be changed away in a separate file.
-Options that are used only when a component is first placed, e.g. to set a logging file or logging levels, before any input params may have even been set up, must be configured in the installation wide `config.toml`.
+Options that are used only when a component is first placed, e.g. to set a logging file or logging levels, before any input params may have even been set up, must be configured in the installation-wide `config.toml`.

 ##### Module wide options.
-It is tempting to conclude that Input parameter options are the most important, followed by the project specific options file (primary meta), and in turn by an external component's options.
+It is tempting to conclude that Input parameter options are the most important, followed by the project specific options file (*primary meta*), and in turn by an external component's options.
 This is largely true, but not necessarily the case on startup.
 For efficiency, the sDNA_GH design forces all of its components in the same Grasshopper instance to share the same Python package, which is only imported once by the first component to run (subsequent ones refer to it directly in sys.modules).
 This import occurs, before the main method of the Grasshopper Python component class runs.
 This method (RunScript) is responsible for reading in the component's input Params.
-Therefore any setup code that runs before this method cannot possibly know about the values of the Input Params, the primary meta, nor any other component's options.
-At this early stage, the component can only refer to the installation wide options (plus a few necessary hard coded settings in the launcher).
+Therefore any setup code that runs before this method cannot possibly know about the values of the Input Params, the *primary meta*, nor any other component's options.
+At this early stage, the component can only refer to the installation-wide options (plus a few necessary hard coded settings in the launcher).

 ##### Logging options
-Not only is the sDNA_GH component class definition defined in the shared package, the root logger is set up there too when the module is first imported, for all components to subsequently refer to.
-So in particular, the advance loading of the default options and installation wide options, mean logging options (e.g. custom logging levels for verbose or quiet output, and the name of the actual log file) have to be set up there, i.e. in the installation wide options file (e.g. `%appdata%\Grasshopper\UserObjects\sDNA_GH\config.toml`).
+Not only is the sDNA_GH component class definition defined in the shared package, the root logger is set up there too when the package is first imported.
+All components subsequently refer to it there.
+So in particular, the advance loading of the default options and installation-wide options, mean logging options (e.g. custom logging levels for more verbose or quieter output, and the name of the actual log file) have to be set up there, i.e. in the installation-wide options file (e.g. `%appdata%\Grasshopper\UserObjects\sDNA_GH\config.toml`).
 The same goes for any other options that control code that runs on component setup and module import, before Grasshopper calls RunScript and reads in the component's inputs.
 Ordinarily, the higher priority options would override the lower priority ones.
 But for code that must run before this override process happens at all, (especially on setup) it is simply too late for some options defined there to have any affect.

 <!-- TODO.
 Put such options into their own section of "setup options" -->

 ###### Options override priority order
-The component input param options override options in the primary meta.
-The primary meta overrides options from another Grasshopper component.
-Other component's options override the installation wide options file (e.g. `%appdata%\Grasshopper\UserObjects\sDNA_GH\config.toml`).
-Finally this file overrides the hard coded default options in setup.py
+1. The component input param options override options in the *primary meta*.
+2. The *primary meta* overrides options from another sDNA_GH component.
+3. Options from another sDNA_GH component override the installation-wide options file (e.g. `%appdata%\Grasshopper\UserObjects\sDNA_GH\config.toml`).
+4. The installation-wide options file overrides the sDNA_GH hard-coded default options in `setup.py` [^note] [note] Dev note: the options in `setup.py` themselves override every individual tool's default options in `tools.py`.

-###### Name map (abbreviations, nick names and work flows)
+###### Name map (abbreviations, NickNames and work flows)
-After `config`, the next most important meta option is `name_map`, in which custom nick names for user-created sDNA_components (and entire work sequences of tools) may be defined.
+After `config`, the next most important meta option is `name_map`, in which custom NickNames for user-created sDNA_GH components (and entire work sequences of tools) may be defined.

 ##### Component NickName.
 The particular tool or tools a module runs is controlled by its NickName (accessible in the local meta option NickName), but which can be changed by simply renaming the component.
-The component then looks up in the meta option name_map to see which (if any) tool or tools (including other NickNames) its NickName corresponds to, then retrieves these tools from the cache (building them if they do not exist already).  sDNA tools automatically add their own default options and syntax in their initialiser (and add new ones if their nick name or the version of sDNA subsequently changes).
+The component then looks up in the meta option name_map to see which (if any) tool or tools (including other NickNames) its NickName corresponds to, then retrieves these tools from the cache (building them if they do not exist already).  sDNA tools automatically add their own default options and syntax in their initialiser (and add new ones if their NickName or the version of sDNA subsequently changes).

 ##### Tool options.
-Each nick name in name map creates a new set of options.
-These contain options for each tool (real name) in the list of tools used under that nick name.
+Each NickName in name map creates a new set of options.
+These contain options for each tool (real name) in the list of tools used under that NickName.
 Each of these has a set of options for each version of sDNA encountered by the component so far.
 Primarily this is where the settings for sDNA wrapper tools are stored (apart from a couple of helper overrides, like `file`).
 Support tools and sDNA_GH tools use options and meta options in the common name root space (which is the same for all sDNA versions sDNA_GH has found).

 ##### Local meta options.
-By default all sDNA_GH components share (and may change) the same global dictionary of options (module options, tool options, and meta options, together in opts) in the setup.py module.
-If only one of each tool is needed (and there is only one version of sDNA) that will suffice for most users.
-Each component with a given nickname in name_map also has its own set of tool options (one for each version of sDNA).
-However for one support component to have a different set of options to another, one of them must no longer update the global options dictionary - it must desynchronise from them.
-This syncing and desyncing is controlled by each component's individual local meta-options, (in local_metas) sync_to_module_opts, read_from_shared_global_opts.
+By default all sDNA_GH components share (and may change) the same global dictionary of options (module options, tool options, and *meta* options, together in *opts*) in the `setup.py` module.
+If only one of each tool is needed (and there is only one version of sDNA), that will suffice for most users.

+For advanced users, each component with a given NickName in name_map also has its own set of tool options (one for each version of sDNA).
+However, for one support component to have a different set of options to another, one of them must no longer update the global options dictionary - it must desynchronise from them.
+This syncing and desyncing is controlled by each component's individual *local meta options*, (in `local_metas`) `sync_to_module_opts`, `read_from_shared_global_opts`.
 By default these booleans are both equal to True.
-More than one "primary meta" is then possible - just create a new project specific options file (`config.toml`) for each, and specify it's name on the `config` input of the desired components.  just like other optionsm local metas can be set in Input Params, shared between components via Grasshopper connections in the same way as opts, can be set by project config files(`config.toml`) and set in the installation wide config file (e.g. `%appdata%\Grasshopper\UserObjects\sDNA_GH\config.toml`).
-But uniquely, they are not updated automatically by syncing to the main module options (as this would defeat their entire purpose, of stopping other options from doing this).
+More than one *primary meta* is then possible - just create a new project specific options file (`config.toml`) for each, and specify its name on the `config` input of the desired components.
+Just like other options, *local metas* can be set in Input Params, read from Output Params, shared between components via Grasshopper connections in the same way as opts, can be set by project config files(`config.toml`) and set in the installation-wide config file (e.g. `%appdata%\Grasshopper\UserObjects\sDNA_GH\config.toml`).
+But unlike *meta options*, *local metas* are not updated automatically by syncing to the main module options (as this would defeat their entire purpose).

 #### Tools.
 ##### Support tools
 ###### Load_Config (load_config)
-Loads an sDNA_GH project configuration file (.toml or .ini, e.g. *config.toml*) along with the sDNA_GH Python package and any specified options.
+Loads an sDNA_GH project configuration file (`.toml` or `.ini`, e.g. `config.toml`) along with the sDNA_GH Python package and any specified options.

 ###### Read_Geom (get_Geom)
 Read in references to Rhino geometry (polylines) to provide them in the required form for subsequent sDNA_GH tools.
 Can be merged and override with other supplied geometry and data.
 The UUIDs of the Rhino objects are converted to strings to preserve the references to them.
 Set the option *selected* to True, to only read selected Rhino objects (of the specified type - polylines.
 Similarly, specify *layer* = your_layer_name to only read Rhino objects from the layer named your_layer_name.